mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

 - Allow you to [delete](#delete-images-from-within-gitlab) one or more image repository.
 - Allow you to navigate to the image repository details page.
 - Show a **Quick start** dropdown with the most common commands to log in, build and push
-- Optionally, a banner will be visible if the [expiration policy](#expiration-policy) is enabled for this project.
+- Optionally, a banner will be visible if the [cleanup policy](#cleanup-policy) is enabled for this project.

 ### Control Container Registry for your group